 Gravlax is a classic Scandinavian dish that is surprisingly simple to make at home!
-Silky smooth in texture and perfectly flavored with aquavit, white pepper and dill, this easy cured salmon is both impressive and delicious.
+Silky smooth in texture and perfectly flavored with aquavit, white pepper and dill, this easy cured salmon recipe is both impressive and delicious.

 It only takes a few minutes of hands on time to prepare the salmon for curing.
 The hardest part is waiting patiently for it to be done so you can enjoy it!